freddieRv/evolutive_algorithms_paper/design_und_sonstiges/presentation_design.md

 - Warum is es wichtig und schwer?
     + Wichtig
         * Resources, costs, time
-    + Schwer
+    + Schwierig
-        * Complexität der Probleme
+        * Graphs of simple, multi-objective, and multi-modal problems
 - Was ist ein EA?
 (Each sub-point could take up to one Folien)
     + Definition
-    + Characteristics
+    + Characteristics (A simple gif could serve to explain each of them)
         * Population
         * Iterations
         * Objective function